When Workloads Are in the Wrong Place

 By Joanie Wexler

 By some estimates, as many as 82% of enterprises have adopted hybrid multiclouds, which combine private and public cloud IT resources.
-Enterprises have deployed mixed-cloud infrastructures for a variety of reasons, and the overriding one may very well be happenstance.
+Enterprises have deployed mixed-cloud infrastructures for a variety of purposes, such as the rapid ascent of artificial intelligence (AI), but the overriding reason may very well be happenstance.

-In a podcast earlier this year, David Linthicum, chief cloud strategy officer at Deloitte Consulting, told eWeek that the pandemic and shadow IT have resulted in many organizations running multiple clouds by accident.
+In a podcast, David Linthicum, chief cloud strategy officer at Deloitte Consulting, told eWeek that many organizations are running multiple clouds by accident.

 “This has put them in situations they didn’t necessarily plan for.
 Multicloud is hard, complex, with lots of moving parts,” Linthicum said.